 Aspiring wine maker John Macarthur, who planted vines on his Camden Park property about 50km southwest of Sydney in the early in the 1800s, is widely credited with cultivating Australia’s first commercial vineyard and winery.
 Macarthur mainly planted Pinot Gris, Frontignac, Gouais, Verdelho and Cabernet Sauvignon.

-Macarthur’s ability to produce wines and sells them for profit marked the beginning of the commercial wine industry in Australia.
+Macarthur’s ability to produce wines and sell them for profit marked the beginning of the commercial wine industry in Australia.
 By the 1820s, it was established and flourishing.

-The industry was greatly impacted in 1833 when a man named James Busby brought back cuttings from France and Spain, thus introducing varietals from these regions.
-(As we all know, the French grape Shiraz went on to become a major player in the Australian and global markets!
-European grapes such as Chardonnay, Merlot and Grenache–among others–have also had successes on Aussie soil.)
+The Australian wine industry was greatly impacted in 1833 when a man named James Busby brought back cuttings from France and Spain, thus introducing Australia to varietals from these regions.
+As we all know, the French grape Shiraz went on to become a major player in the Australian and global markets.
+Among others, European grapes such as Chardonnay, Merlot and Grenache have also had successes on Aussie soil.

 Just as the wine industry was growing in Australia, it received some help: settlers from Europe.
-The settlers did not necessarily bring expertise to the Australian wineries (immigrants were mainly Englishmen with a passion for wine but absolutely no background in grape growing or wine making) but they did provide the Australian wine scene with their palates, which were adept to drinking the European varietals that had recently been introduced to the continent.
+The settlers did not necessarily bring expertise to the Australian wineries (immigrants were mainly Englishmen with a passion for wine but absolutely no background in grape growing or wine making) but they did provide the Australian wine scene with their palates, which were adept to drinking the European varietals.
 These immigrants strove to improve the quality of wines in Australia and markedly improved the caliber of wine in their new country.

-A century after wine grapes were introduced to Australia, the Australian wine industry began to gain a respectable reputation and win some accolades.
+A century after wine grapes were introduced to Australia, the Australian wine industry began to win accolades and gain a respectable reputation.
 During a blind taste taste at the 1873 Vienna Exhibition, French judges praised some wines from Victoria; however, they withdrew their laudatory remarks when they discovered that the wine was Australian and not French.
-The judges protested on the grounds that “wines of that quality must clearly be French”.
-(Sounds like a precursor to the United States wines in the Paris tasting of 1973!)
+The judges protested on the grounds that “wines of that quality must clearly be French.”
+(Sounds like a precursor to the United States wines in the Paris tasting of 1976!)